PRX/castle.prx.org/README.md

 3. Run `mix bigquery.migrate` to run a single migration at a time.
    - You'll be prompted many times to double-check you know what you're doing.
    - Watch the output, and double-check the changes it made to your schema.
-   - Alternatively, `mix bigquery.migrate` rolls back a single migration.
+   - Alternatively, `mix bigquery.rollback` rolls back a single migration.
    - Note that BigQuery will eventually throw `was recently deleted` errors if you keep adding and removing the same column names.